OmarArias1/TicTacToe/README.md

 This is a console-based Tic-Tac-Toe game where two players take turns choosing positions on a 3x3 grid.
 The game determines the winner when a player successfully places three of their symbols in a row, column, or diagonal.

+The game is implemented as a class, encapsulating all of games mechanics.
+It features input validation to ensure valid moves, a structured game loop to manage turns, and a function to detect ties when the board is full with no winner.

 ### Files Included

     tictactoe.h – Header file defining the TicTacToe class.